-This developer note is a technical description of the PowerBook G4 17-inch computer.
+This developer note is a technical description of the 17-inch PowerBook G4.
 The note provides information about the computer's internal design, input-output features, and expansion capabilities.

 This developer note is intended to help hardware and software developers design products that are compatible with the Macintosh products described here.
-If you are not already familiar with Macintosh computers or if you would like additional technical information, you may wish to read the supplementary reference documents described in Appendix A (page 75).
+If you are not already familiar with Macintosh computers or if you would like additional technical information, you may wish to read the supplementary reference documents described in "Appendix A" (page 59).

-Contents of This Note
+Organization of This Document